HomeStartup InsightDistribution Strategy FOR FMCG Products

 5. Monitor and assess channel development trends across the industry, including competitors, to gain external perspectives and avoid internal biases.

-6. Utilise technology to improve distribution processes.
-Implement warehouse management systems (WMS) for better inventory management and use route optimisation software to improve delivery efficiency and reduce costs.
+6. Utilise technology to improve distribution processes, implement warehouse management systems (WMS) for better inventory management and use route optimisation software to improve delivery efficiency and reduce costs.

-8. Understand your market share and trends in each channel compared to competitors.
+8. Understand market share and trends in each channel compared to competitors.
 Stay informed about recent developments and future projections.

-10.Foster innovation and adaptability to thrive in the dynamic FMCG industry.
-Explore new technologies such as autonomous distribution and blockchain for improved supply chain transparency and efficiency.
+10. Foster innovation and adaptability to thrive in the dynamic FMCG industry.
+Explore new technologies, such as autonomous distribution and blockchain, to improve supply chain transparency and efficiency.

-11.Strictly adhere to regulatory requirements and maintain high quality standards across the supply chain to protect brand reputation and market share.
+11. Strictly adhere to regulatory requirements and maintain high quality standards across the supply chain to protect brand reputation and market share.

-12.Assess your strengths and weaknesses in each distribution channel to optimise strategy and maximise success.
+12. Assess your strengths and weaknesses in each distribution channel to optimise strategy and maximise success.

-13.Invest in training and development for distribution teams to ensure proficiency in product management, technology utilisation, and customer service excellence.
+13. Invest in training and development for distribution teams to ensure proficiency in product management, technology utilisation, and customer service excellence.

-14.Monitor profitability across all channels considering gross margin (GM) and total cost of service (TCTS) to understand financial performance compared to national averages and competitors.
+14. Monitor profitability across all channels considering gross margin (GM) and total cost of service (TCTS) to understand financial performance compared to national averages and competitors.

-15.Set distribution targets for your brand portfolio across various channels based on market trends and performance analysis.
+15. Set distribution targets for your brand portfolio across various channels based on market trends and performance analysis.
 Identify distribution partners that align with your channel priorities.

 Conclusion